Particular/docs.particular.net/Content/NServiceBus/staying-updated-with-nuget.md

 ![Manage NuGet Packages Window](ManageNuGetPackagesWindow.png)

 Search for NServiceBus, and select "Install".
-Alternatively you can get to the NuGet package manager via "Library Package Manage" and selecting
-"Manage NuGet Packages for Solution… ".
+Alternatively you can get to the NuGet package manager via "Library Package Manage" and selecting "Manage NuGet Packages for Solution".

 To install NServiceBus core libraries, open the [Package Manager Console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console) and type this: